MetOffice/simulation-systems/source/Reviewers/howtocommit.rst

             cylc vip -z group=all -n <name/of/suite> ./rose-stem

         UKCA testing should also be carried out using the UM rose stem.
-See :ref:`Linked Tickets page<testinglinked>` for advice on how to set this up.
+See :ref:`Linked PRs page<testinglinked>` for advice on how to set this up.